-Size 1.6ha Existing use Car sales LAA ID 144 Approximate density 24dph Key Constraints: Wealden Heaths II Special Protection Area 400m zone Hindhead Concept Area Potentially contaminated land Source Protection Zone 2. zone Description: This site is within the Hindhead Concept Area, where a limited amount of development can come forward despite its proximity to the Wealden Heather SPA.
+Size 1.6ha Existing use Car sales LAA ID 144 Approximate density 24dph

+Key Constraints: • Wealden Heaths II Special Protection Area 400m zone • Hindhead Concept Area

+Potentially contaminated land

+Source Protection Zone 2.

+This site is within the Hindhead Concept Area, where a limited amount of development can come forward despite its proximity to the Wealden Heaths SPA.
 The remaining capacity within the concept area is 38 dwellings.
-Given the proximity of the site to SPZ1 due regard will need to be had to the need to ensure the protection of groundwater sources from contamination. the Wealden Heaths 38 dwellings.
-Given be had to the need to
+Given the proximity of the site to SPZ1 due regard will need to be had to the need to ensure the protection of groundwater sources from contamination.
+Where appropriate, at least 5% of plots should be offered for Custom and Self Build in accordance with Policy DM36.